CITS5502 Software Processes

 - Arran Stewart

 - Unit rules

-the Master of Information Technology; for pre-2012 courses: CITS3200 Professional Computing and completion of three years of a bachelor's degree
+- enrolment in one of the following: Master of Professional Engineering (Software Engineering); Master of Information Technology and 12 points of programming-based units.
+For pre-2012 courses: CITS3200 Professional Computing and completion of three years of a bachelor's degree

 - CITS8220 The Software Process: Principles, Implementation and Improvement; CITS4222 Software Engineering Industry Project Leadership